7 Stocks That Outperform in a Recession - WTOP News

 Consider these defensive stocks during a market downturn.

-Aggressive Federal Reserve interest rate hikes, economic stress from the conflict in Ukraine and persistently elevated inflation have investors concerned a U.S. recession may be imminent.
-When the U.S. economy tanks, even most high-quality stocks get dragged down with it.
-However, during the past two U.S. recessions in 2008 and 2020, there were still a handful of stocks that significantly outperformed the S&P 500.
-These recession-resistant stocks might help investors play defense if the U.S. dips into a recession in 2023 as well.
+Aggressive Federal Reserve interest rate hikes and persistent inflation have many investors concerned a U.S. recession may be imminent.
+When the U.S. economy tanks, even high-quality stocks get dragged down with it.
+But during the past two U.S. recessions in 2008 and 2020, there were still a handful of stocks that significantly outperformed the S&P 500.
+These resilient stocks might help investors play defense if the U.S. dips into a recession in 2023.
 Here are seven stocks that CFRA Research analysts recommend that outperformed the S&P 500 in both 2008 and 2020.

 Walmart Inc. (ticker: WMT)

-It’s no surprise that discount retailer Walmart outperformed during each of the past two major recessions.
-Americans can’t go without groceries when times get tough, but they can save money by bargain-hunting at Walmart.
-Analyst Arun Sundaram says Walmart is struggling to work through near-term inventory challenges, but Walmart’s high-margin “flywheel” businesses should continue to create value for investors in the long term.
-Sundaram says Walmart has successfully adapted its business model by integrating technology and automation, positioning the retailer to generate sustainable earnings growth in years ahead.
-CFRA has a “buy” rating and $160 price target for WMT stock, which closed at $140.54 on Jan.
-20.
+It’s no surprise that discount retailer Walmart outperformed during each of the past two recession years.
+Americans can’t go without groceries when times get tough, but they can save money by bargain hunting at Walmart.
+Analyst Arun Sundaram says Walmart is working to manage inventory imbalances and cost inflation, but its long-term outlook is positive as it constructs a high-margin “flywheel” ecosystem, which includes its Walmart Connect advertising business and its Walmart+ subscription service.
+Sundaram says investments in e-commerce, automation and technology will help Walmart outgrow competitors.
+CFRA has a “buy” rating and $160 price target for WMT stock, which closed at $147.33 on Feb.
+21.

 S&P 500 outperformance: 5.1% (2020), 56.3% (2008)